ava-labs/avalanchego/x/merkledb/README.md

 ## Structure

-A _Merkle trie_ is a data structure that is both a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and a [radix trie](https://en.wikipedia.org/wiki/Radix_tree).
-MerkleDB is an implementation of a persisted key-value store using a Merkle trie.
-Note that although we sometimes use "a trie" and "a MerkleDB instance" interchangeably below, the two are not the same.
-Merkle tries need not implement key-value stores, and Merkle trie implementations may differ from ours.
+A _Merkle radix trie_ is a data structure that is both a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and a [radix trie](https://en.wikipedia.org/wiki/Radix_tree).
+MerkleDB is an implementation of a persisted key-value store using a Merkle radix trie.
+We sometimes use "Merkle radix trie" and "MerkleDB instance" interchangeably below, but the two are not the same.
+MerkleDB maintains data in a Merkle radix trie, but not all Merkle radix tries implement a key-value store.

+Like all tries, a MerkleDB instance is composed of nodes.
 Conceputally, a node has:
   * A unique _key_ which identifies its position in the trie.
 A node's key is a prefix of its childrens' keys.
   * A unique _ID_, which is the hash of the node.
   * A _children_ array, where each element is the ID of the child at that index.
 A child at a lower index is to the "left" of children at higher indices.